derethil/dms-hue-manager/README.md

 ];
 ```

-Set it up with `openhue setup`, then add this plugin to DMS:
+Then add this plugin to DMS:

 ```nix
 dms-hue-manager = {